anBertoli/go-microservice-project/README.md

 ```

-Note the following two things.
+Note the following things.
-- We embed the _next_ Service (another mw or the core service) in the middleware in order to implement automatically
+- We embed the _next_ Service (another middleware or the core service) in the metrics middleware in order to automatically
-the defined interface.
+implement the defined Service interface.
 When needed, we override methods.

 - The 'core' service could be entirely skipped on behalf of the middleware.
-In an auth middleware for example, the
+Inside an auth middleware for example, the
-method could return early if the user doesn't have enough permissions.
+invoked method could return early if the user doesn't have enough permissions.

 - You can record metrics on the transport layer, on the service layer, or both.
 In the project I collect metrics
 only in the transport layer.

-Finally, we can wire everything together, typically in our main function.
-The order of the middlewares
+Finally, we can wire things together, typically in our main function.
+The order of the middlewares matters and
 could be changed based on your specific needs (the auth middleware is not implemented here for brevity).

 ```go